FyroxEngine/Fyrox-tutorials/README.md

 # Fyrox-tutorials
-Source code of tutorials for Fyrox game engine
+Source code of tutorials for Fyrox Game Engine (formerly known as rg3d)